Prag8855/aab/content/guides/an-honest-review-of-n26.md

 ### There are no ATM withdrawal fees

 With N26, you get 3 free withdrawals every month (before, it was 5).[^4] Most German banks charge 5-7€ to use another bank's ATM.
 With N26, I haven't paid ATM fees in years.
 I can use any ATM, even the sketchy ones in [*Spätis*](/glossary/Sp%C3%A4ti) and train stations.
+There is no withdrawal limit for [CASH26 withdrawals](/out/n26-cash26).

 This is my favourite feature.
 I really hate to pay to access my own money.
 I also hate to walk a kilometre to the next free ATM.
 With N26, I see an ATM, I use it.